 Migrating from WordPresscom to a Different Host

-Regardless of the software or website used, migrating a website from one host to another ranges from a simple click to hours of added extra work.
+Regardless of the software or website used, migrating a website from one host to another ranges from a simple click to hours of added work.

 You need to keep in mind that some types of websites don’t allow for that functionality.